-But What About is a contemporary music ensemble, based in The Hague.
+But What About (BWA) is a contemporary music ensemble, based in The Hague (The Netherlands).
 The ensemble consists of clarinet/bass clarinet, accordion, double bass and percussion, but they experiment with other instruments and have occasional guest players to join their performances.

-"But What About the Sound of Crumpling Paper..." by John Cage was one of the first pieces we played.
-This was the foundation of our way of working: develop a concept, a certain topic, by discussion, playing, researching and working with composers.
+"But What About the Sound of Crumpling Paper..." by John Cage, one of the first pieces of the ensemble's repertoire, inspired a way of working: bringing new music to the audience by developing programs based around concepts, topics, open-discussions, performance research, and working with composers during the compositional process.

 BWA is an ensemble committed to the future with core personnel and instrumentation: accordion, double bass, clarinets and percussion.
 BWA is dedicated to commissioning new music for this combination of instruments, in the form of duo, trio, quartet, or an expanded ensemble including guest musicians/artists.